 I. Setting it up correctly is very time-consuming

-- receive tons of spam
+- receive tons of spam in your inbox

 - get exposed to security vulnerabilities

 - have tons of your sent email landing in the receivers' spam boxes.